 We had a really nice, albeit soggy, couple of hours listening to some very talented Blues musicians and chatting with Roger, Anna and their lovely friends.

-The next day we walked around Toronto for hours, checking out the upmarket Bloor Yorkville district, the harbourfront and the Historic District with its beautiful old buildings.
-I loved the red-bricked beauty of the Distillery District where we escaped a sudden downpour in the cosy Balzac’s Coffee Roasters.
+The next day we walked around Toronto for hours, checking out the upmarket Bloor Yorkville district, the harborfront and the Historic District with its beautiful old buildings.
+I loved the red-bricked beauty of the Distillery District where we escaped a sudden downpour in the cozy Balzac’s Coffee Roasters.

 Toronto is a really cool city, feeling like a more chilled out New York.